ryanmanrules/calorie-tracker/README.md

 # Calorie Tracker

-A fast, mobile-first PWA for daily calorie and macro tracking.
+A fast PWA for daily calorie and macro tracking.
 Built for personal use with an optional T1D (Type 1 Diabetes) mode that surfaces clinically-informed insulin and dosing guidance.

 **[Open the app](https://ryanmanrules.github.io/calorie-tracker/)**